1. Timelines

 • The cosmic expanse still bears the scars of the Eldari’s war, where fragments of their ceaseless struggles continue to ripple through space and time.

-• The Balance of the Continuum Crystal remains fragile—should it ever shatter, the universe may yet return to the state of infinite conflict.
+• The Balance of the Continuum Crystal remains fragile—should it ever shatter, the universe may yet return to pandemonium if the void's veil thins...

-Though the Eldari are gone, their legacy permeates every aspect of existence.
+Though the Eldari are no longer as they were, their elemental essence permeates every aspect of this newfound existence.
 The cycles of creation and destruction, life and death, energy and entropy—all are remnants of the Pandemonium that once was.

 The Twilight of Creation